amolduw/data-512-final/data-512-final/README.md

-# Human Centered Data Science ## (Data-512) Final Project
+# COVID-19 Demographic disparities

 ## Purpose of project:
-The purpose of this project is to analyze demographic disparities in COVID-19 case surveillance data and understand how COVID-19 has impacted certain population groups harshly than others.
+The purpose of this project is to study and analyze demographic disparities in COVID-19 case surveillance data and further understand varying degree of impact COVID-19 has on different population groups.

 ## Analysis: